augchan42/augchan42.github.io/_posts/2025-08-02-configuring-browser-tools-mcp-claude-code.md

 **Important clarification:** There are actually two separate server components in the browser-tools ecosystem:

-1. **`@agentdeskai/browser-tools-mcp`** - This is the **MCP Server** that Claude connects to directly.
-It implements the Model Context Protocol and provides standardized tools for AI clients.
+1. **`@agentdeskai/browser-tools-mcp`** - This is the **MCP Server** that implements the Model Context Protocol and provides standardized tools for AI clients.

 2. **`@agentdeskai/browser-tools-server`** - This is the **Node.js middleware server** that acts as a bridge between the MCP server and the Chrome extension.
 It handles the actual browser tools functionality like gathering logs, taking screenshots, and running audits.

-The architecture flows like this: Claude → MCP Server → Node Server → Chrome Extension → Browser
+The complete architecture flows like this: **Claude Code (MCP Client)** → MCP Server → Node Server → Chrome Extension → Browser

 ## The Solution: 2 Simple Steps